CT 140

 In 1932, here's what segments of present-day Route 140 were called at the time:

 Route 140 crosses the Connecticut River on a two-lane box girder bridge, 1,134 feet long, built in 1992.
-This is at least the third bridge to be built at this point.
+This is the third bridge to be built at this point.

 New Bradley Connector prompts area renumbering